 After enjoying the sunrise and driving around the national park to soak in all the beautiful lookout points, prepare to head out to your next destination: Page!

 Page is a hidden gem tucked away in the northern part of the state.
-The main draw towards Page are two must-see natural wonders: Antelope Canyon and Horseshoe Bend.
+The main draw towards Page is two must-see natural wonders: Antelope Canyon and Horseshoe Bend.

 Day 5: Page to Flagstaff to Sedona (3 hours)

-On day 5, you are going to start your day bright and early visiting Antelope Canyon.
+On day 5, you are going to start your day bright and early, visiting Antelope Canyon.
 One of the biggest draws to Page is its proximity to Antelope Canyon, a slot canyon known for its narrow, winding passages that you’ve most definitely seen photos of on social media.
-In order to visit Antelope Canyon, you must purchase a tour led by local Navajo guides.
+To visit Antelope Canyon, you must purchase a tour led by local Navajo guides.

 Antelope Canyon is split into two sections: Upper Antelope Canyon and Lower Antelope Canyon.
 The lower canyon is more popular because of its iconic light beams.
 Because Antelope Canyon is so popular, it’s best to book your tour ahead of time.